 - Oats.
 Use regular oats, don’t use instant oatmeal.
 If you don’t like the texture of oatmeal in bread or pancakes, blend it into flour.

 - Among other ingredients.

 These pancakes are delicious, they are super healthy and made with real ingredients.
 For me, when creating new recipes, it is very important that every recipe is healthy and kid, husband…family approved.

 ARe THESE APPLE Pancakes fluffy?

 These pancakes have grated apples and a divine mixture of the flour with the other ingredients is made.
 It is a super-rich thick mixture and it is a complete and nutritious breakfast.
 It’s like giving regular pancakes a boost.
 With that said, these are not fluffy.
 These vegan pancakes are rich and dense.

-💡Idea If you are in a hurry and don't think you have time to make these vegan pancakes, prepare the oatmeal ones in the blender.
-Those pancakes come together in a pinch.
+💡THESE PANCAKES TAKE A BIT OF TIME TO COOK 💡 If you are in a hurry and don't think you have time to make these vegan pancakes, prepare the oatmeal ones in the blender.
+Those pancakes come together much faster thatn these ones.

 Tips, tricks & other recipes: